Head Injury Claims

 - Sports and leisure incidents where safety standards were not met

-Symptoms and long-term effects of head injuries
+Symptoms and long-term effects of a head injury

 The effects of a head injury vary widely.
 Some people recover quickly, while others experience symptoms that persist and interfere with normal life.
+A head injury may cause:

 - Headaches, dizziness and balance problems